Title Deeds in Thailand - LAND

 Chanotte (or Chanot, Channot)

 Normally a Red Garuda appears on a chanotte.
-It’s the best title deed in Thailand and gives you full rights.
+It’s the best title deed in Thailand and gives you full rights and the land is exactly measured and the size is accurate.